Chapter 33:

 With a weary sigh, Herakles lifted his bloodied club onto his shoulder.

-“The boss was right,” he groaned, crushing the skull of the man beneath his foot.
+“The boss was right,” he groaned, crushing the man’s skull beneath his boot.
 “The Night’s Eye really are weak.”

-The next day, the bodies were discovered by a worker who reported it to the city watch who had almost expected what they saw, but there was one thing that caught their attention more than anything this time.
+The next morning, the corpses were discovered by a worker who reported it to the city watch.

-The message that had been left at the crime scene was different.
+The message left at the scene of the crime was different.

 Death Took Them.